SrikanthBommadi/git-check/README.md

 10. Once approval has been given, comment `atlantis apply` in the pull request to apply the planned changes.

-- New database will be created inside RDS instance
+- New database will be created inside Aurora instance

-- Secrets for this database will be created automatically in secret manager under `rds/instance_name/role_name/db_name` path
+- Secrets for this database will be created automatically in secret manager under `Aurora/instance_name/role_name/db_name` path

 11. To verify that DB is created, connect to it using credentials from secret manager.
-Note that RDS is not accessible outside of VPC network.
+Note that Aurora is not accessible outside of VPC network.
 Therefore, it is required to have access to Client VPN(still under development) or some `pod` with `psql`.

+12. Implement multi-AZ deployments for automatic failover and improved availability in case of instance or AZ failures.

+13. Database Creation:-
+- The module creates PostgreSQL databases defined in the databases variable.
+- Each database is configured with specified connection limits and encodings.

+14. Role and Privilege Management:-
+- The module allows you to create PostgreSQL roles and assign them specific privileges on databases, schemas, tables, and sequences.     - Privileges are applied through the postgresql_grant resources.

+15. PostgreSQL Extensions:-
+- It installs essential PostgreSQL extensions like pg_stat_statements for performance monitoring and pgaudit for auditing.
+- You can add more extensions by configuring the local.extensions variable.

+16. RBAC (Role-Based Access Control): The module ensures that roles only have the necessary privileges by using granular access control mechanisms at the database, schema, table, and sequence levels.

+17. Public Access Revocation: Public roles are revoked from the template1 and postgres databases, as well as the public schema, enhancing security.

+18. Password Management: Passwords for roles are set explicitly and should be securely stored (e.g., using AWS Secrets Manager).

 ### Tip